FE 'tkGooie' Utilities

-The image also indicates the (ASCII) 3D model file types that I plan to use in the future: OBJ format, PLY format, OFF format, and STL format.
+The image also indicates the (ASCII) 3D model file types that I may use in the future:

-The listbox on the left of these images indicates that, so far, I have implemented at least one 'writer' for several model-types:
+The listbox on the left of these images indicates that, so far, I have implemented at least one 'writer' --- usually OBJ format --- for several model-types:

 DESCRIPTION OF THE CODE

 I provide the code for this 3D model generator GUI below.

 I follow my usual 'canonical' structure for Tk code.

 So for this Tk script: